Wildsong/svelte-maps/README.md

 "Brian, those maps look... remarkably similar!"

 Yes, don't they!
-An earlier version used OpenStreetMap in OpenLayers but I thought this is a better demo.
+An earlier version used OpenStreetMap in OpenLayers and Esri Streets in Esri but I thought this is a better demo.
 It shows that it takes about the same effort to use an Esri map in
 OpenLayers as it does in Esri's API.
 (That is, it's easy.)
+After getting the basemap to load I added the Astoria map from David Rumsey maps using XYZ tiles.
+Again, the level of effort to get that service in there is about the same for each API.

 ## Deploying to the web